What is the Bronxville Women’s Club?

 She holds dual roles with Department of Defense Employer Support of Guard and Reserve Program as NYC Area Chair and NY Region Vice chair.
 She is a Board of Director member on several organizations, the Navy League NY Council, and current president of Association of US Army NY Statue of Liberty Chapter.

-She is an active member of her hometown Rotary Club, and the Military Officers Association of America Lower Hudson Valley.
+Mary is an active member of her hometown Rotary Club, and the Military Officers Association of America Lower Hudson Valley.
 She is also an active member of the Veterans of Foreign Wars, and Iraq and Afghanistan Veterans Association.
 Colonel Westmoreland is a graduate of Pace University and the US Army War College, along with graduate studies at Duquesne and Stony Brook Universities.
 Among her many recognitions are two Legions of Merit, Bronze Star Medal, five Meritorious Service Medals, and Pace University Dyson School Distinguished Alumna.

 Colonel Westmoreland is a dedicated volunteer with the NYC area Midnight Run, equipping the homeless for their employment searches.
 She is a vocal advocate on behalf of military family, women and children issues, and veteran support programs.

-She is married to veteran Gene Westmoreland and the proud parent of two military OIF veterans.
+Mary is married to veteran Gene Westmoreland and the proud parent of two military OIF veterans.